Lambing Stays 2027

 Jewellery

-For your own safety and for the safety of the animals, jewellery is not permitted (this included rings, bracelets, watches, necklaces, earrings, facial piercings).
-We reserve the right to limit participation if necessary, to ensure the sheep’s welfare is always protected.
+For your own safety and for the safety of the animals, all jewellery must be removed.
+This includes stud earrings, all other earrings, engagement rings, wedding rings, all other rings, bracelets, watches, necklaces, and all facial piercings.
+We reserve the right to limit participation if all jewellery has not been removed to ensure sheep welfare is always protected.

 Witnessing a birth